Some Democrats fear fallout from Sanders atop the ticket

 While many Democrats are reluctant to openly express dismay about Sanders, members of the House have spoken with their feet.

-Sanders has endorsements from only seven House members, all members of the progressive caucus from safely Democratic districts.
+According to the website fivethirtyeight.com, Sanders has endorsements from only seven House members, all members of the progressive caucus from safely Democratic districts.
 Biden, in contrast, has backing from 41 House members, and has made a point of touting support from seven lawmakers from swing districts.
-Bloomberg, who hopes to poach Biden’s position as the moderate alternative to Sanders, has racked up recent nine endorsements from House members, five of whom occupy swing seats.
+Bloomberg, who hopes to poach Biden’s position as the moderate alternative to Sanders, has racked up 11 endorsements from House lawmakers, five of whom occupy swing seats.

 Progressives argue the fears are overblown.
 Republicans tried to tie Democrats to socialism and liberal causes like Medicare for All during the 2018 campaign, they note, yet Democrats won a resounding majority in the House.
 And they argue that nominating Sanders could change the electorate in ways that help the party.